-“We will no see anything close to equitable supply relative to demand in the next 18 months,” he said.
+“We will not see anything close to equitable supply relative to demand in the next 18 months,” he said.
 “It will result in the collapse of some of these big companies on the stock market.”

-Jordan Sinclair, vice-president of communications for Canopy, the largest legal weed producer in the world, told VICE he disagrees with that assessment.
+Jordan Sinclair, vice president of communications for Canopy, the largest legal weed producer in the world, told VICE he disagrees with that assessment.

 “I don’t think it’s fair at all to say that LPs aren’t set up to do it.
 Maybe that person’s LP isn’t set up to do it,” he said.

-Sinclair told VICE there are a number of factors contributing the the supply issues, including larger than anticipated demand, logistical issues in getting product onto store shelves, and yields that are still a few months away from being harvested.
+Sinclair told VICE there are a number of factors contributing the supply issues, including larger than anticipated demand, logistical issues in getting product onto store shelves, and yields that are still a few months away from being harvested.
 Canopy has more than 2.4 million square feet of growing space.

 “The reality is we’ve been expanding over the last year, but some of the expansions will only be mature or producing at full capacity over the next few months,” Sinclair said, noting he thinks things will stabilize in the next month or so.

 Rosalie Wyonch, an analyst with C.D.
-Howe Institute, a non-profit research firm, told VICE Canada’s legal weed supply is only like to meet 30 to 60 percent of demand for at least a year.
+Howe Institute, a non-profit research firm, told VICE that Canada’s legal weed supply is only likely to meet 30 to 60 percent of demand for at least a year.
 But Wyonch said a variety of factors are at play, and “no one is completely guilty and no one is completely innocent.”